Fix CloudM Migration Dates in Google Workspace

 Is CloudM aware of this date issue when migrating to Google Workspace?

-Can Redate.io fix dates for an entire Google Workspace organization?
+Can Redate.io fix dates across an entire Google Workspace domain?

 Yes.
-With domain-wide delegation configured through a Google Workspace Service Account, Redate.io can scan and fix mailboxes across the entire domain.
-Administrators can process all affected mailboxes from a single dashboard.
+Through domain-wide delegation configured via a Google Workspace Service Account, Redate.io can scan and correct mailboxes across the entire organization.
+Administrators process all affected accounts from a single dashboard without needing individual user credentials.

 Will fixing dates disrupt users who are currently working in Gmail?